ffund/intro-ml-tss21/slides/1-explore-data.md

 ::: notes

-* Data or labels reflect human bias
-* Data is not representative of your target situation
+* **Data is not representative of your target situation**.
+For example, you are training a model to predict the spread of infectious disease for a NYC-based health startup, but you are using data from another country.
-* Data or situation changes over time

-Examples:

-Change over time: Imagine you train a machine learning model to classify loan applications.
+* **Data or situation changes over time**.
+For example, imagine you train a machine learning model to classify loan applications.
 However, if the economy changes, applicants that were previously considered credit-worthy might not be anymore despite having the same income, as the lender becomes more risk-averse.
 Similarly, if wages increase across the board, the income standard for a loan would increase.

 :::

-\newpage